bezark/SVA-DesignMedia-Spring-2024/README.md

 When not creating weird things, John also really likes to work in education and he’s passionate about teaching others how to design immersive spaces, how to make games and how to see the world through the lens of Systems Thinking.
 **Email: jbezark@sva.edu**
 [Portfolio](https://johnbezark.info/)

+### Office Hours
+Thursday Mornings 10-12:30pm room 215 or by appointment.